jundalisay/superb/content/en/research/kepler/harmony/book-3/chapter-03.md

 In short, this threefold number is not the efficient cause of the harmonies, but an effect of the cause, or a concomitant of the harmony which is effected.
 It does not give form to the harmonies, but is a splendor of their form.
 It is not the matter of the harmonic notes, but is an offspring begotten by material necessity.
 It is not the end
 “for the sake of which,” but it is an eventual product of the work.

 Lastly, nothing results from harmony itself, but it is a secondary entity of the reason, and a concept of the mind, by second intention.

-For it is no more important to ask why only three notes are harmonically consonant, and a fourth and all others come back somehow or other to the same thing by the consonance of double proportion, than why there are only six pairs in any given octave, six forms of triple con­ sonances.
+For it is no more important to ask why only three notes are harmonically consonant, and a fourth and all others come back somehow or other to the same thing by the consonance of double proportion, than why there are only six pairs in any given octave, six forms of triple consonances.

 For as this sixfold does not come from the six days of Creation, so neither does that threefold depend on the Trinity of persons in the Deity.

 But since the threefold is common to divine and worldly things, whenever it occurs the human mind intervenes and knowing nothing of the causes marvels at this coincidence.